The Fourth Quarter

 The Fourth Quarter (Hebrew: הרבעון הרביעי) is an Israeli social movement that seeks to create political power with the vision of "ensuring the future of the State of Israel as a Jewish, democratic, and prosperous state".

 The movement was founded in 2022.
 Its name refers to the argument of its chairman, Yoav Heller, that the State of Israel has entered the "fourth quarter" of its existence, between its 75th and 100th years.
 During this period, he notes, both the Kingdom of Solomon and the Hasmonean Kingdom collapsed due to internal strife that weakened them and enabled their enemies to destroy them.
 Accordingly, the movement seeks to build broad agreements to ensure the state's survival.

+The movement announced in June 2026 that it would form a party and contest the 2026 Israeli legislative election.